fsmosquito/FSMosquitoClient/README.md

  This mechanism happens within Forms/MainForm.cs class with the WndProc override.

- When that message is recieved by the MainForm, it then calls SimConnect to get the actual data associated with the message.
+ When that message is recieved by the MainForm, it raises an event which is handled by the SimConnectMqttAdapter which then requests the actual data associated with the message from SimConnect.

- In the case of FSMosquito, it then serializes this data into a MQTT message and publishes it to the broker.
+The adapter then then serializes this data into a MQTT message and publishes it to the broker.

+The metrics that are transmitted are very much like individual data points that an IoT device would be relaying to an IoT edge server which can be analyzed.
+In FSMosquito's case this data is subscribed by various server components which notify the web client of position updates and react to events such as taking off and landing at airports.

  ---